Chun5/works/index.rst

    - storytelling mode
    - progressive presentation
    - easily-searchable content

-  3. Technical writing: DITA, DocBook; reStructuredText, Markdown, markdown-dita.
+  3. Technical writing: write in reStructuredText, Markdown, markdown-dita.
   4. Quality control: review, test, and verify the document

-  5. Publishment
-    - PDF
-    - web page
+  5. Publishment: PDF, web page, etc.
   6. delivering
     - print in the box
     - article on the website and app
     - embedded assistance in a software
-  7. Maintenance: address the market demand and the product/technology upgrade.
+  7. Maintenance: update as per market demand, product and technology.